clarin-eric/VLO/README.md

 # What is the VLO?

-Using the VLO faceted browser, you can browse metadata by facet.
+Using the VLO faceted browser, metadata can be searched and browsed by facet.
 It consists of three software components: a Solr server with VLO specific configuration, an importer and a web application front end.

-For more information, see the [wiki page](https://trac.clarin.eu/wiki/CmdiVirtualLanguageObservatory).

 # What should I read?